AliOKeeffe/mindyoga/README.md

 ## Links and Button Testing
 - Logo links to home-page this was tested manually from each page of the website.

-Navigation Menu links – Home, Lamps, Wall Art, Garden & Contact were all individually manually tested from each page of the website to ensure the user is directed to the correct page.
+Navigation Menu links –  were all individually manually tested from each page of the website to ensure the user is directed to the correct page.

 Buttons used on home page for mobile devices were tested manually to ensure they direct the user to the correct gallery page.